Christchurch – Waka kayaking – Botanical Gardens – Home Hosted Dinner

 We then visited the Cardboard Cathedral.
 What a work of art.
 The materials used to build this building consists of cardboard tubes, timber and steel.
 Also, shipping containers were used in the construction.
 Instead of a replacement rose window, the building has triangular pieces of stained glass which are beautiful.
 The cathedral is magnificent.

-Allan and I had a delicious lunch of chicken pie (Allan’s had bacon and cheese and mine had brie and cranberries).
+Allan and I had a delicious lunch of kiwi chicken pie (Allan’s had bacon and cheese and mine had brie and cranberries).
 Then we walked to the Botanical Gardens.
 The flowers were blooming and the trees were changing color.
 Just lovely.

 Everyone in our group split up and we all went to a home hosted dinner.
 Allan and I were with four others and we went to a lovely couple’s home and had a delicious meal.
 We sat at the table and had a wonderful conversation about their life in New Zealand.
 Their home was beautiful and actually, most of their home had to be repaired and rebuilt after the earthquake.
 The husband Shaun is a builder and did most of the work.